fbpx

 Knowing the real estate agent’s motivations can help you better position your offer.

-Remember, when dealing with Real Estate agents, try to use open “how” and “what” questions.
+Remember, when dealing with Real Estate agents, use open “how” and “what” questions.

 We would consider a building and pest report a non-negotiable aspect of buying a house.

-When you are buying an older property, like a Queenslander in Brisbane, it’s common for there to be small problems around the property.
+When you buy an older property, like a Queenslander in Brisbane, it’s common for small problems to exist around it:

 • Cracked glass, broken windows

-• Wet rot to cabinets in bathroom and kitchen sink
+• Wet rot on cabinets in the bathroom and kitchen sink

 • Insufficient drainage

-However, if the issues are non-structural, like a downpipe with a hole in it, the balcony needs a small fix or balustrades that need to be reinforced, you can use this to negotiate tens of thousands off the price of the property.
+However, if the issues are non-structural, like a downpipe with a hole in it, the balcony needs a small fix, or the balustrades need to be reinforced, you can use this to negotiate tens of thousands off the price of the property.

 Let’s look at this example…